 All members receive benefits including early access to tickets, name listed in season Playbill, discounts at area restaurants, reduced movie admission, popcorn passes, access to a dedicated ticket agent exclusively for member ticket purchases at the door on show nights, and waived handling fees for members when purchasing tickets in person or by phone.

 Ticket sales only generate a portion of our income.
 Therefore, the PCAA relies on the investment of the community to fulfill our mission.
-Donors can allocate funds to a specific area such as capital improvement projects, operating expenses, or specific programs like the summer youth theatre camp.
+Donors can allocate funds to:

 Corporate sponsorship dollars are an investment in the Marion community and play an important part in perpetuating the future of the arts and their impact.